 Lord Mayor’s Distress Relief Fund

-5 December 2023.
-For a full summary please visit Current Appeals.
+For a full summary of donations and pledges please visit Current Appeals.

 The Lord Mayor’s Distress Relief Fund (the Fund) was established in 1961, following the disastrous Dwellingup fires where 123 people were left homeless and the timber towns of Holyoake, Nanga Brook, Marrinup and Banksiadale were completely burnt out.